 It’s just as likely for the kilt-clad men to steal the show at a Scottish wedding as the women in attendance.
 Whether you’re a guest, the best man or the groom, you’re likely to feel a lot of pressure to look good.
 But not to worry, we’re here to give you the ins and outs of how to look your best, while still feeling comfortable, at a Scottish wedding.

 You can’t go wrong with a traditional kilt outfit that honours your Scottish lineage.
 There are several ways to do this, some of which include wearing a kilt that represents your clan tartan, or a more contemporary tartan for all to wear.
-Accessorize this with an appropriate jacket, sporran, sgian dubh and ghillie brogue shoes.
+Accessorize this with an appropriate jacket (prince charlie or argyll), sporran, hose, sgian dubh, and ghillie brogue shoes.
 These will create a clean and traditional look for the big day.

 At Tartantown, we provide customers with a large variety of products spread throughout our 3,500 square foot store.
 Located in Coquitlam, British Columbia, our Canadian shop has bagpipes for sale, as well as kilts, highland dance supplies, drums, other dressing attire, instrument accessories and more.
 With expertly trained staff, be sure to stop by our shop or browse through our online store.